What Is Developmental Psychology?

 5 to 12 years: Industry vs. inferiority

-In this stage, children may want approval.
+In this stage of psychosocial development, children may want approval.
 They could strive to develop skills that others admire and feel a sense of pride in their accomplishments.
 Children encouraged to show initiative and develop skills might feel diligent and confident.
 Children subjected to criticism and limitations could feel inferior and hold back on following their dreams as adults.

 12 to 18 years: Identity vs. role confusion